marcomacchia99/RT1_Assignment3/README.md

 ReachPoint node
 --------------
 The reachPoint node implements the first required feature.
-In fact it set a new goal for the robot according to what the user wants.
+In fact it sets a new goal for the robot according to what the user wants.

 At his initial state, the node request the x and y coordinates of the goal, then it generates a new message of type `move_base_msgs/MoveBaseActionGoal`.
 The message is then published into the `/move_base/goal` topic.